Purpose and scope

 Jurimetrics: The Journal of Law, Science, and Technology is an international journal concerned with issues in all areas of law, science, and technology including:

-Published quarterly, Jurimetrics is the oldest and most widely circulated peer-reviewed journal in its field, and proud to be the official journal of the American Bar Association Section of Science & Technology Law.
+Published quarterly, Jurimetrics is the oldest and most widely circulated peer-reviewed journal in its field, and proud to be the official journal of the American Bar Association Science & Technology Law Section.
 Currently, the journal is housed at the Sandra Day O’Connor College of Law–Arizona State University (ASU Law) and cosponsored by ASU Law’s Center for Law, Science & Innovation (LSI).
 The Jurimetrics executive board and editorial staff are advised by an LSI Center faculty fellow.
 The journal provides scholars and researchers with a wealth of thoughtful articles and is frequently cited in opinions of state and federal courts, legal treatises, textbooks, and scholarly articles in a wide range of other journals.
 These distinctions support Jurimetrics’ claim of being the premier peer-reviewed journal of law, science, and technology.

 Submission.
 Space in Jurimetrics is limited.
 Originality, clarity, civility, and brevity are highly valued.
 Articles are selected for publication according to editorial assessment of their suitability and reports from referees.
 Although Jurimetrics welcomes careful analysis or advocacy of policy matters concerning law, science, and technology, publication of content that is defamatory, violates the law, or advocates for partisan politics is prohibited.
 Unsolicited manuscripts are welcomed for consideration if neither the article nor any part of its essential substance has been or will be published elsewhere before appearing in Jurimetrics.
 Copies of any closely related manuscripts should be submitted along with the manuscript that is to be considered by Jurimetrics.
 Unsolicited manuscripts from academics, practitioners, policymakers, and non-ASU law students are welcome.

 Processing.
 All manuscripts are acknowledged shortly after receipt, but not all are sent for review.
 Contributors are encouraged to suggest the names of possible reviewers, and requests for exclusion of specific reviewers are usually honored.
 Once a manuscript is accepted for publication, authors are asked to make modifications suggested by referees or the editor.
 Revised manuscripts are edited for style, and proofs are returned to the authors.
 Authors receive one complimentary print issue and an electronic copy of their contribution.
-Additional reprints may be ordered for cost of production.

 Expedited Review.
 Authors requesting expedited review must provide the names of the journals that have accepted the manuscript and their deadlines.
 If the peer-review process cannot be completed to meet these deadlines, authors will be advised of this fact.
 Please note that our ability to expedite reviews can be constrained by the peer-review process.
 If we have insufficient time to evaluate an article, we will be forced to reject it without further review.